-What Is an Appraisal?
+What Are the Components of an Appraisal?

 The inspection is where an appraisal begins

-Back at the office, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+After the inspection, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

 A third way of valuing approach to value is sometimes applied when an area has a measurable number of rental properties.
 In this scenario, the amount of revenue the property generates is factored in with income produced by comparable properties to determine the current value.

 Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
 It is important to note that while the appraised value is probably the strongest indication of what a house is worth, it probably will not be the final sales price.
 Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
 At the end of the day, an appraiser from TSH Real Estate and Appraisal Services, LLC will help you attain the most fair and balanced property value, so you can make the most informed real estate decisions.